Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 3.1.3
+# Announcing C-Blosc2 3.1.4
 A fast, compressed, and persistent binary data store library for C.

 ## What is new?

-This is a maintenance release for hardening ndlz, zfp, and ndmean plugin codecs/filters.
+This is a maintenance release extending the security hardening from 3.1.3 to the **ndcell** and **ndmean** plugin filters.
+Malformed or attacker-crafted ``b2nd`` metalayers could previously trigger heap buffer overflows in these filters by exploiting 32-bit block-size arithmetic.
-We are also using lazy chunks more aggressively in the superblock.
-This avoids unnecessary I/O and decompression when only part of a chunk is needed.
+Both plugins now validate block geometry in 64-bit to prevent overflows.

+Additionally, this release fixes a thread-pool memory leak that was especially visible under WebAssembly/Pyodide, and a potential SEGV on demand when the parallel backend fails to initialize.
+RISC-V targets are now also properly recognized in the CMake build system.

+Thanks to @metsw24-max, @saddamr3e and @carlosqwqqwq for their contributions to this release!

 For more info, see the release notes in: